 Mr. Couch stated I will be here permanently and Mr. Shafer will be onsite on a daily basis.

 E. Aquatic Plant Maintenance - Bio-Tech Consulting

-Mr. Golgowski reviewed the monthly aquatic maintenance report as contained in the agenda package and is available for public review in the District Office during normal business hours.
+Mr. Golgowski reviewed the Monthly Aquatic Maintenance Report, included in the agenda package and available for public review in the District Office during normal business hours.

 F. Developer